aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

     # Serialize the prediction result into the desired response content type
     ouput = output_fn(prediction, response_content_type)

-The above code-sample shows the three function definitions:
+The above code sample shows the three function definitions that correlate to the three steps mentioned above:

 -  ``input_fn``: Takes request data and deserializes the data into an object for prediction.